MasineD/DannyDinner/README.md

 ## Folder Structure

 ```
-	├── DannyDinner:
+	├── DannyDinner/:
+	  ├──AnswersToQuestions/:
-      ├── AnswersToQuestions.txt : A text file that contains the answers to the case study questions
+		└──AnswersToQuestions.txt : A text file that contains the answers to the case study questions
+	  ├──Database/:
+		└──CreateDB.sql: Contains the SQL code to create the database used to store data tables
+	  ├──src/:
-      ├── ColdCode.sql : Contains the cold SQL code used to analyse the data
+		├──ColdCode.sql : Contains the cold SQL code used to analyse the data
-      ├── Database.sql : Contains the SQL code to create the database used to store data tables
+		└──DataCleaning.sql: Contains the sql code used for data cleaning
+	  └── Tables/ :
-      └── Tables.sql : Contains the SQL code to create tables, and insert data into the tables
+		└── RawTables.sql : Contains the SQL code to create tables, and insert data into the tables
 ```
 ## How to run the SQL code